Uniform van Lambalgen's theorem fails for computable randomness

 Van Lambalgen's requirement for randomness is that $\alpha_1\beta_1\alpha_2\beta_2\dots$ is random if and only if, $\alpha$ is random and $\beta$ is random relative to $\alpha$.
-Both for computable and Schnorr randomness this fails: there exists a random $\alpha_1\beta_1\alpha_2\beta_2\dots$ for which $\alpha$ is not random relative to $\beta$~\cite{vanLambalgenFails}.
-However, for both notions of randomness, this direction holds when the uniform\footnote{ A function $f$ is {\em uniformly} $\alpha$-computable if there exists an oracle Turing machine $U$ such that $U^\alpha = f$ and $U^\beta$ is total for all $\beta$.
-A sequence is uniformly random relative to $\alpha$ if no uniformly $\alpha$-computable martingale has unbounded values on it. } variant of relative randomness is used~\cite{RuteSchnorr}.
-Hence, the uniform version of van Lambalgen's requirement holds for Schnorr randomness, but not for computable randomness.
+Both for computable and Schnorr randomness the forward implication is known to fail~\cite{vanLambalgenFails}.
+However, for both notions of randomness, this forward direction holds when the uniform\footnote{ A function $f$ is {\em uniformly} computable relative to~$\alpha$ if there exists an oracle Turing machine $U$ such that $U^\alpha = f$ and $U^\beta(x)$ is defined for all~$\beta$ and~$x$.
+A sequence is {\em uniformly random relative to $\alpha$} if no martingale that is uniformly computable relative to~$\alpha$ has unbounded values on it.
+We refer to~\cite{timeBoundedVanLambalgen} for more variants. } variant of relative randomness is used~\cite{RuteSchnorr}.
+From Theorem~\ref{th:main}, it follows follows that the reverse direction does not hold for computable randomness.
+In fact, this already follows from the weaker uniform variant, in which the even bits are only required to be uniformly random relative to the odd ones.
+In conclusion: The uniform van Lambalgen's criterion holds for Schnorr randomness and fails for computable randomness.
+This suggests that Schnorr randomness is more fundamental, and this was also observed in applications in computable analysis and reverse mathematics~\cite{ruteTalkCCR2015}.